10xNation/ibm-watson-conversation-service/README.md

-# Smart Image Recognition w/ IBM Watson
+# Smart Chatbot w/ IBM Watson

 A conversational service built on IBM Watson using a Natural Language classifier to determine the intent of conversational commands.